-An Office for Harmonization in the Internal Market (trade marks and designs)15, hereinafter referred to as 'the Office', is hereby established.
+An Office for Harmonization in the Internal Market (trade marks and designs), hereinafter referred to as 'the Office', is hereby established.

-Article 3 Capacity to act
+Article 3.
+Capacity to act

-Art.
-5 R. 1 For the purpose of implementing this Regulation, companies or firms and other legal bodies shall be regarded as legal persons if, under the terms of the law governing them, they have the capacity in their own name to have rights and obligations of all kinds, to make contracts or accomplish other legal acts and to sue and be sued.
+For the purpose of implementing this Regulation, companies or firms and other legal bodies shall be regarded as legal persons if, under the terms of the law governing them, they have the capacity in their own name to have rights and obligations of all kinds, to make contracts or accomplish other legal acts and to sue and be sued.

-TITLE II

-THE LAW RELATING TO TRADE MARKS
+TITLE II THE LAW RELATING TO TRADE MARKS →

-DEFINITION OF A COMMUNITY TRADE MARK OBTAINING A COMMUNITY TRADE MARK
+SECTION 1.
+DEFINITION OF A COMMUNITY TRADE MARK OBTAINING A COMMUNITY TRADE MARK → distinguishing the goods or services of one undertaking from those of other undertakings.

+• Article 4.
 Signs of which a Community trade mark may consist

-Art.7 R. 3 A Community trade mark may consist of any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings.
+A Community trade mark may consist of any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of